Thursday, September 22, 2022

 Monday night brought the 1978 Emmy Awards Presentations.
 Newsday, as always, offered a ballot showing the major nominees, denoting the picks of their esteemed TV critic (wait, was there really such a thing?)
 Marvin Kitman.

-ABC brought Lassie back, and Terry Bradshaw scored against baldness.
-(Twelve points, to be exact, although it's not clear how this was quantified.)
+ABC brought Lassie back, and Terry Bradshaw scored against baldness with “Newman Qaylar” (or “New Man Qaylar?”).
+Twelve points, to be exact, although it's not clear how this was quantified.

 Here's Tuesday afternoon, mainly for the kinda-neat television rental ad, but also because I enjoyed the Frankie & Annette beach party movies, both on the WABC 4:30 Movie and when they aired late at night.

-Tuesday evening, mostly for the admittedly humdrum Viskupic drawing for Airport '77.
+Tuesday evening, mostly for the somewhat humdrum Viskupic drawing for Airport '77.

 Thursday's late night listings feature the usual edifying reviews by the penetrating John Cashman, but there's also an ad for Pancho Villa's Mexican Restaurant in Huntington, still there but without the dedicated leadership of the Chapa family.